AWhetter/pathseq/doc/source/format.rst

 * A postfix CANNOT be present, otherwise the ranges would exist inside of the name.

+.. _format-loose-suffixes:

 Suffixes
 --------

+The file suffixes represent the file extension of the files in the path sequence.

 Suffixes MAY be present in the name of the sequence.
-The file suffixes represent the file extension of the files in the path sequence.
 The suffixes include the leading "``.``".

-The suffixes MUST NOT contain a valid :ref:`range string <range_string_format>`, or by definition they would be part of the ranges.
+The suffixes MUST NOT contain a valid :ref:`range string <format-simple-range>`, or by definition they would be part of the ranges.

 The suffixes MUST NOT start with a "``.``" and digits